ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/boosting.java.markdown

 # Indexes: Boosting

-A feature that RavenDB leverages from Lucene is called Boosting.
-This feature gives you the ability to manually tune the relevance level of matching documents when performing a query.
+When querying with some filtering conditions,
+a basic score is calculated for each document in the results by the underlying engine.

+Providing a __boost value__ to some fields allows you to prioritize the resulting documents.
+The boost value is integrated with the basic score, making the document rank higher.
+Automatic ordering of the results by the score is [configurable](../indexes/boosting#automatic-score-based-ordering).

 From the index perspective we can associate to an index entry a boosting factor.
 The higher value it has, the more relevant term will be.
 To do this, we must use the `Boost` method.

 Let's jump straight into the example.
-To perform the query that will return employees where either `FirstName` or `LastName` is equal to _Bob_, and to promote employees (move them to the top of the results) where `FirstName` matches the phrase, we must first create an index with boosted entry.
+To perform the query that will return employees where either `FirstName` or `LastName` is equal to _Bob_,
+and to promote employees (move them to the top of the results) where `FirstName` matches the phrase, we must first create an index with boosted entry.

 {CODE-TABS}
 {CODE-TAB:java:AbstractIndexCreationTask boosting_2@Indexes\Boosting.java /}